 Atos is a leader in digital services, delivering a wide array of digital solutions, including advanced computing, analytics, AI and automation, digital consulting, internet of things, cloud solutions, infrastructure and foundation services, big data and cyber-security.
-With over 8,400 people based in the United Kingdom, Atos is focused on business technology that powers progress and helps organisations to create their firms of the future in a more sustainable society.
+With just over 8,000 people based in the United Kingdom, Atos is focused on business technology that powers progress and helps organisations to create their firms of the future in a more sustainable society.

-Atos' client base spans different sectors and markets: from energy and utilities, to public and defence, healthcare and transport sectors, from telecom, media and technology, to manufacturing and retail and hospitality industries, financial services and insurance.
+Atos' client base spans across different markets and industries: from resource and services, to public sector and defence, healthcare and life sciences, from telecom, media and technology, to manufacturing and financial services and insurance.

-suppliers representing 80% of the spend for services and products spend in 2019 with suppliers located in the United Kingdom
+74 suppliers representing 80% of the spend for services and products

+89.17% spend in 2020 with suppliers located in the United Kingdom

-In the United Kingdom, with around £613 million annual third party spend and 107 suppliers representing 80% of the spend for services and products to both Atos and our clients, we are committed to developing a high-performing supply chain in its design and conduct as well as having responsible sourcing practices in place.
+In the United Kingdom, with around £757 million annual third party spend and 74 suppliers representing 80% of the spend for services and products to both Atos and our clients, we are committed to developing a high-performing supply chain in its design and conduct as well as having responsible sourcing practices in place.

-The Atos supply chain is mainly located in 21 countries in Europe and North America where 99.93% of the overall supplier spend is directed; in 2019 we spent 89.66% with suppliers located in the United Kingdom.
-In 2019, IT requirements spend made up the greatest part of purchases (44.7% of demands) the majority of which was made with the largest IT Tier 1 suppliers.
-Subcontracting was the second largest source of procurement spend with 36.7% while the remaining 18.6% of this spend was related to so called 'indirect' spend including mobility, professional services, facilities management and real estate.
+The Atos supply chain is mainly located in 21 countries in Europe and North America where 99.93% of the overall supplier spend is directed; in 2020 we spent 89.17% with suppliers located in the United Kingdom.
+In 2020, IT requirements spend made up the greatest part of purchases (48.2% of demands) the majority of which was made with the largest IT Tier 1 suppliers.
+Subcontracting was the second largest source of procurement spend with 31.96% while the remaining 19.82% of this spend was related to so-called 'indirect' spend including mobility, professional services, facilities management and real estate.